Skip to main content

 Content-Type: application/json

-Replace YOUR_API_KEY with the actual API key generated in API Management.
+Replace YOUR_API_KEY with the key generated from your OpenXSwitch Console.

 Example Requests